jnozzi/cocoadev.com/markdown/ChickenOfTheVNC.md

 ----

-VNC is a cross-platform remote access client and server (similar to pcAnywhere, Netops, Timbuktu, Carbon Copy, etc). **Chicken of the VNC** is a strangely-named Mac client (if you're looking for a server on the Mac, check General/VersionTracker for the current General/OSXvnc).
-For other platforms, have a look at http://www.realvnc.com/ - I use the Chicken to access Windows 2000 boxes a lot, and realvnc on Windows 2000 to access my Mac running General/OSXvnc.
+VNC is a cross-platform remote access client and server (similar to pcAnywhere, Netops, Timbuktu, Carbon Copy, etc). **Chicken of the VNC** is a strangely-named Mac client (if you're looking for a server on the Mac, check VersionTracker for the current OSXvnc).
+For other platforms, have a look at http://www.realvnc.com/ - I use the Chicken to access Windows 2000 boxes a lot, and realvnc on Windows 2000 to access my Mac running OSXvnc.
 The connections can be tunnelled through SSH for security and get-through-firewall tricks...

 I posted it here as I thought the code may be of interest :)

-General/RufusCable
+RufusCable